arielm/chronotext-gtest/README.md

 ./build-android.sh
 ./build-emscripten.sh
 ```
-This will build static libs for the relevant platforms.
+This will build and package static libs for the relevant platforms.

 ## Test...
 ```